learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Completing the relationship

 This is awesome, but it isn't done yet!
-We need a way for our `customer` and `waiter` instances to get the information that they've created.
+We need a way for our `customer` and `waiter` instances to get information about the meals they've created.

 In real life, after all, a customer will want to know about the meals they've had.
 And you can bet a waiter will want to check out which customers tipped well.
 To get that information, we're going to consult the `Meal` class.